stiebiii/stiebiii/README.md

 ### 💻 Full-Stack Engineer & Reverse Engineer

-I build and ship my own products end to end — from the database to the app store — and take software apart to understand exactly how it works.
-Focused on security, anti-cheat and AI health.
+I build and ship products end to end
+ Focused on security,
+AI and health.

 ### 🚀 What I'm Working On